Query-Specific Pruning of RML Mappings (Extended Version): Demonstration of the Approach

 \section{Demonstration of the Approach}

-We begin by illustrating the intuition of our pruning approach informally, for which we assume familiarity with the concepts of RML~\cite{dimou_ldow_2014,IglesiasMolina2023:RMLOntology} and SPARQL.
-Listing~\ref{lst:rml_input} presents a snippet of an example RML document that contains mappings to generate RDF triples about the transit routes (lines 7--11) and the longitude coordinate (lines 13--18) of airports.
+We begin by illustrating our pruning approach informally, for which we assume familiarity with the concepts of RDF, SPARQL, and RML.
+Listing~\ref{lst:rml_input} presents a snippet of an example RML document that defines a mapping to generate RDF triples about the transit routes (lines~4--7) and the longitude coordinate (lines~8--11) of airports.
 Listing~\ref{lst:sparql_input} provides a SPARQL query with two triple patterns to query the resulting RDF data.
-We go through each predicate-object map of the RML mapping and decide if it can be pruned by considering each of the triple patterns of the SPARQL query.
+We go through each predicate-object map of the RML mapping and decide if it can be pruned by considering each of the triple patterns of the query.

-We check the first predicate-object map ( lines~7--11) against the first triple pattern.
-Although the subject and the predicate terms can be satisfied by the possible triples produced from the predicate-object map, the object term is unsatisfiable by the corresponding RML object-term map.
-To determine this unsatisfiability, we transform the object-term map's \ttl{rml:template} value, "\ttl{http://example.com/route/\{transitRoute\}}", into the regular expression \\"\ttl{http:\textbackslash/\textbackslash/example.com\textbackslash/route\textbackslash/.+}" It is evident that the object IRI of the triple pattern does not match the regular expression since the object IRI begins with the prefix \ttl{"http://transit.api"}.
-Thus, the first predicate-object map does not satisfy the first triple pattern.
-Moving to the second triple pattern, it is also evident that the first predicate-object map will never produce triples that satisfy the pattern.
-The predicate-term map's constant value is \ttl{ex:route}, which is not the same as the triple pattern's predicate IRI, \ttl{gtfs:long}.
-Since the first predicate-object map cannot satisfy both triple patterns, and thus also for the whole SPARQL query, it can be pruned.
+For the first pre\-di\-cate-object map (lines 4--7), we first consider the first triple pattern.
+While the subject and the predicate of possible triples produced from the predicate-object map match the triple pattern, the object of the triple pattern cannot be produced by the corresponding object-term map.
+To determine this type of unsatisfiability, we transform the \ttl{rml:template} value of the object-term map,~ "\ttl{http://example.com/route/\{transitRoute\}}", into the regular expression "\ttl{http:\textbackslash/\textbackslash/example.com\textbackslash/route\textbackslash/.+}".
+It is evident that the object IRI of the triple pattern, which begins with the substring \ttl{"http://transit.api"}, does not match the regular expression.
+Thus, the first triple pattern is not satisfiable for the first predicate-object map.
+Moving to the second triple pattern, it is also evident that the first predicate-object map cannot produce triples that match the pattern.
+The predicate-term is the constant \ttl{ex:route}, which is not the same as the predicate IRI \ttl{gtfs:long} of the triple pattern.
+We thus conclude that, since none of the triple patterns is satisfiable with it, the first predicate-object map~can~be~pruned.